sanjibbehera/KubernetesClusterUpgradeV1.18toV1.19OnUbuntu1804/README.md

 # KubernetesClusterUpgradeV1.18toV1.19OnUbuntu1804
-    The below information has been referenced from official Kubernetes Documnetation site.
+    The below information has been referenced from official Kubernetes Documentation site.
     This Kubernetes Cluster shows the Kubernets Cluster Upgradation Steps from version 1.18 to version 1.19, 2 VMs running on Ubuntu 18.04.
 The Cluster consists of 1 Master Node and 1 Worker Node.